RaphaelItotia/Sub-Saharan-Africa-Analysis/README.md

 ## Data description:
 I gathered the GDP in billions(US dollars) and population in millions datasets of African countries classified as the Sub-Saharan from [IMF website](https://www.imf.org/en/Publications/WEO/weo-database/2024/April).

-I converted the datasets to an analyzable format using Python:
+I converted the datasets to an analyzable format using `Python`:
 - [GDP](Files/convert_GDP.ipynb)
 - [Population](Files/convert_pop.ipynb)

 where the final structure was

-GDP dataset:
+`GDP dataset`:
 Columns:
 - Country - Names of the African countries.
 - Year - Each year a record taken.
 - GDP(B) - Holds the GDP values of each country every year.

-Population dataset:
+`Population dataset`:
 Columns:
 - Country
 - Year